soykms/soykms/README.md

 # About me<br>
 **Manufacturing Data Analyst & Engineer** <br>
-Since starting my career as a process engineer, I’ve always been passionate about data‑driven decision making.
-I specialize in transforming raw data from diverse sources into actionable insights, automated workflows, and scalable BI solutions that improve operational efficiency and business performance.
+I am a data‑driven manufacturing specialist with a strong foundation in process engineering and a passion for turning complex operational data into measurable business value.
+My work focuses on building scalable data pipelines, automating workflows, and delivering analytics solutions that enhance productivity, reduce cost, and accelerate decision‑making across manufacturing environments.
-I enjoy bridging the gap between manufacturing operations and data engineering, enabling organizations to make smarter, faster decisions.
+I bridge the gap between shop‑floor operations and modern data engineering, enabling organizations to operate smarter, faster, and more efficiently.

 # Domain Skills<br>
 - Data Engineering